Custom operators#

 Basic operator plugin#

-To create a basic operator plugin, you write a simple Python script.
+To create a basic operator plugin, write a simple Python script.
 An operator implementation

 derives from the ansys.dpf.core.custom_operator.CustomOperatorBase